 This was a seated mantra chanting class, in Sanskit, straight and simple.
 Unfortunately, the night I was there, a "freight-train" mantra to Laksmi was used.
 These very, very long Sanskit mantras are not appropriate for beginners, which almost everyone in the room was.
 Laksmi is also a goddess specifically for women, though 2 of the 5 in attendance were men.
 Note that before they will work, mantras need to be energized, primarily though repetition and an intense attitude of devotion or desire.
 Correct pronunciation of Sankrit counts, too.
 None of this was addressed, and I found the session uninspiring.
 Several of the young women reported strange goings-on in their arms or other body parts, however.

 Compatible with 3Gems Principles?

 For the main-fare Vinyasa classes, yes.
 They are slowish, uncomplicated, there is time to breathe, and they avoid the pitfall of excessive talking.
-Many other classes, unfortunately feature non-stop taking that hinders an internal focus.
-Many teachers have just the basic 200-hour level of yoga training, which is not necessarily a problem if you are a seasoned practicioner and know how to make adjustments for yourself, and the teachers did allow me to deviate from their instruction from time to time without complaint.
+Many other classes, unfortunately feature non-stop talking that hinders an internal focus.
+Many teachers have just the basic 200-hour level of yoga training, which is not necessarily a problem if you are a seasoned practitioner and know how to make adjustments for yourself.
+The teachers did, however, allow me to deviate from their instruction from time to time without complaint.
 The new age take on Bhakti did not do much for me, but who knows?
 You may like it.